AS Wedding Planner You were front and center for all the action: Overall impression?

 I had the privilege of bringing Ginger in to the dinner first.
 She um, almost made an ugly cry?
 She was so blessed and impressed with how the table statements turned out.
 She kept saying Francesco this is too much!
 It was a side of her that I hadn’t even seen.
 She’d had so many joyful moments, so for her to find the physical expression that she exuded, it was a moment I will always cherish.

-After dinner, Ginger’s brother’s band, The Outer Band, just rocked it.
+After dinner, Ginger’s brother’s band, The Outer Vibe, just rocked it.
 I mean they brought the place down.
 I said to her mother, what is going on with this DNA that you have such talented kids?

 And how did the day wind down?